 andAccept

-, indicating the content types it can process. - Server Processes the Request: The server reads the headers, processes the request accordingly, and generates a response.
+, indicating the content types it can handle. - Server Processes the Request: The server evaluates these headers and generates an appropriate response.

-- Server Sends a Response: The server sends back the requested resource, accompanied by response headers such as
+- Server Sends a Response: The server provides the requested resource and includes response headers such as

 Content-Type